WindSoilder/WindSoilder.github.io/docs/why_mongodump_is_fast.md

 The `Cursor.Current` is just `bson.Raw`, which is just `bytes[]`.

-So I think here is the reason, when `mongodump` read data from source, it just get ***bson bytes***, and don't need to *Deserialize* bytes to document.
+So I think here is the reason, compared to my implementation(read document one by one):

+when `mongodump` read data from source, it just get ***bson bytes***, and don't need to *Deserialize* bytes to document, then it just *redirect these bytes* to *local storage*, write bytes to local storage(SSD) is also fast.

 In my scenario, it means that `mongodump` don't need to *Deserialize* 4,000,000 documents, which can save a lot of time.

 ### Conclusion
 Nothing special :-)